Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ### Level 3: Destructive Strikes

 Your work has given you a knack for identifying structural weak points.
+You gain the following benefits:

-When you hit a non-magical structure with a weapon attack or one of your explosives, it is considered an automatic Critical Hit.
-Also, when you attack a Construct, the number you need to roll for a Critical Hit is reduced by 1.
+***Weakness Exploit.*** When you hit a non-magical structure with a weapon attack or one of your explosives, it is considered a Critical Hit.

+***Improved Critical.*** when you attack a Construct, the number you need to roll for Critical Hit is reduced by 1.
 This Critical Hit reduction can stack.

 ### Level 9: Advanced Alchemy